 The Association of Academic Physiatrists (AAP) is dedicated to developing the careers of future academic physiatrists and this mission extends to its journal, the American Journal of Physical Medicine & Rehabilitation (AJPM&R).
 Many PM&R trainees have limited exposure to the peer-review publication process, which can be intimidating without appropriate guidance and mentorship.
 As a result, early career physiatrists may avoid pursuing the rigorous research that is needed to advance our field and ensure appropriate, evidence-based medical practice.
 It may also deter trainees from considering an academic career.

-AJPM&R's Editor-in-Chief, Walter Frontera, MD, PhD, has created the “Resident & Fellow Section,” a new section of the journal with published articles authored by physiatry trainees.
+That’s why AJPM&R now features a “Resident & Fellow Section,” a collection of published articles authored by physiatry trainees.
 Dinesh Kumbhare, MD, PhD serves as the Associate Editor of the section, and five in-training physiatrists (listed below) serve as Section Editors through a national application process.
 The goals of the Resident & Fellow Section are to introduce trainees to the peer-review process, provide additional educational resources for trainees as well as practicing physiatrists, encourage critical reading of primary literature, and lead residents and fellows to consider pursuing original research studies in the future.

 How & What to Submit

 We encourage all trainees, including medical students, to submit articles to the Resident & Fellow Section.
 Articles should be prepared by trainees as the primary author(s) under the supervision of an attending physician.
 The focus of this section is to provide material relevant to PM&R training.
 Submitted articles will undergo a rigorous peer-review process led by Resident & Fellow Section Editors prior to publication in AJPM&R.

 You can expect to see the following categories of articles: